janl/mustache.js/README.md

 #### Functions

 If the value of a section key is a function, it is called with the section's literal block of text, un-rendered, as its first argument.
 The second argument is a special rendering function that uses the current view as its view argument.
 It is called in the context of the current view object.
+The return value of the function will be rendered in the context of the current item.

 View: